anagparedes/caribemedia-challenge/README.md

 # Caribe Media Odoo Developer Test

-This repository contains the solution to the Odoo Developer Challenge provided by Caribe Media.
+This repository contains the attempt to the Odoo Developer Challenge provided by Caribe Media.
 The purpose of this test is to evaluate coding and problem-solving skills, as well as the ability to work with Odoo.

 ## Requirements